Cedar Lane Unitarian Universalist Congregation: Ministers

-Among their notable associate ministers was Greg Stewart, whose family story was told in the 2008 documentary Preacher's Sons.

 Religious education

 The "Our Whole Lives" (OWL) curriculum of sex-education for middle-schoolers was developed at Cedar Lane.
-Former Cedar Lane Religious Education Director, Roberta Nelson, famously defended the Unitarian-Universalists' proactive stance on church-based sex-education in a TV interview with Bryant Gumbel.
+Former Cedar Lane Minister of Religious Education, Rev. Roberta Nelson, famously defended the Unitarian-Universalists' proactive stance on church-based sex-education in a TV interview with Bryant Gumbel.

 Engagement

 Cedar Lane's ministers and members have been involved in progressive liberal activism since its inception.
 The first Montgomery County (Maryland) chapter of Planned Parenthood began at the church.
 Cedar Lane was a founding congregation for Action in Montgomery, which has worked for fair housing policies, better medical care for low-income families and construction of numerous affordable housing units.

 Cedar Lane has an active social justice ministry, focusing on immigrants and refugees, racism, the environment, and gender issues.
 The church is an accredited Green Sanctuary Congregation, as recognized by the Unitarian Universalists Association.
 The church achieved some notoriety for sheltering a Salvadoran immigrant facing deportation eighteen months after the congregation voted to become a sanctuary ministry.